 2. Optimize your subject lines

 Take this blog for example.
 Including numbers in blog post headlines boosts click-through rates by 206%.
-The same applies to emails, where presenting a number or data improves open and reply rates.
+The same applies to emails.
+Calling out numbers or data improves open and reply rates.
 Offering a 15% discount?
 Giving customers 30 days to claim an offer?
-These are all proven strategies to give your emails a sense of urgency and improve open rates.
+Make sure the number is in the headline as they’re proven to give your emails a sense of urgency and boost open rates.

 You should also write your subject lines in capitalized titles to boost your open rates with each word capitalized.
 Full sentences and lower case words tend to under-perform.

-5. Segment your email lists
+3. Segment your campaigns and lists

 Every list of customers is different, but finding the similarities in any group allows your email marketing efforts to grow.

 6. Keep your email lists updated

-If your email list contains old customer email addresses or fake emails, then this will have an impact on all of the relevant metrics which track your emails’ performance, from open rate to bounce rate.
+If your email list contains old customer email addresses or fake emails, then this will have an impact on all of the relevant metrics, from open rate to bounce rate.
 If this list contains users who label you as spam, you also run the risk of being labeled as spammer.

 7. Use customized responsive email template

-At least 50% of your email opens will be on a mobile so it’s essential that your emails are optimised for mobile.
-Creating this seamless experience cross-device with your email strategy is a key component of your omnichannel strategy.
-Get in touch with our design team today who will work with you to develop your own custom responsive templates.
+At least 50% of your email opens will be on a mobile so it’s essential that your emails are optimized for mobile.
+Creating this seamless experience cross-device with your email strategy is a key component of an omnichannel retail strategy.
+Get in touch with our design team today if you want to help in creating your own responsive email templates.

-8. Be bold with your call to action
+8. Focus on your call to action

-You email needs to have one clear call to action which is immediately apparent.
+Your campaigns should have one clear call to action which is immediately apparent.
 Every line of your email should serve the purpose of explaining why your customer needs to take this action.
 Keep this in mind while writing your email and it will have clarity, purpose, and ultimately lead to more sales.